deepaklearner/sample_cypher/simple1.md

 v1.2:

-// Set Level for CEO first
+// First, set the level for the CEO (level 1)
 MATCH (ceo:User {employeeNumber: '2000001'})
 SET ceo.Level = 1

-// Now, traverse the hierarchy and calculate Level for others MATCH (n:User)-[:REPORTS_TO*]->(ceo)
+// Now, traverse the hierarchy and calculate the levels for other users MATCH (n:User)-[:REPORTS_TO*]->(ceo)
-WITH n, LENGTH(relationshipPath(n, ceo)) AS level  // passing the results forward SET n.Level = level + 1  // Update the Level for each user
+WITH n, LENGTH(relationshipPath(n, ceo)) AS level  // Calculate the level based on the relationship path length SET n.Level = level + 1  // Set the level for each user

 // Return the updated results
 RETURN n.employeeNumber, n.managerid, n.Level
 ORDER BY n.Level